parkermac/LO/notes/klone_and_mox.md

 - ~/.ssh/authorized_keys on apogee

 Now I can run `ssh-copy-id` again for other computers, without having to do the `ssh-keygen` step.

+---

+#### Miscellany

+I had some old notes about thing that may have been required in the klone crontab, but it is possible that they are no longer relevant:

+- LANG=en-US.UTF-8
+- HOSTNAME=klone